g-sys-v2/vtm-version-difficulty-mapping/README.md

 ```

 This results in a final OWOD roll success probability modeled as the
-sum of the probabiblities of getting exactly the required number of
+sum of the probabilities of getting exactly the required number of
 successes or more and not having those successes negated by 1s:

 ```